chargebyte/chargebyte-docs/docs/source/firmware.rst

   Please read the release notes of the firmware image before downloading and installing it.
 In the release notes you can find information about the changes and new features of the firmware image and also the version information which "everest-core" tag the firmware image is based on.
-This information is especially important if you build up your cross-compile environment in section :ref:`cross_compiling_for_tarragon`.
+This information is especially important if you build up your cross-compile environment in section :ref:`cross_compiling`.
   Please check that your cross-compile environment is using the same "everest-core" tag as the firmware image you want to install.